linuxha/node-red-contrib-mytimeout/README.md

 ## Notes on usage
 One user setup 12 timers in one flow and began having issues (currently being investigated) with timers being left in the on state but not running.
 He moved each timer to it's own flow and gave each timer a unique name.
 I'm not sure if this is a usable work around but hope to test this soon.

+# Todo
+- Force accepted values to integer
+- Add input checking on the config page